Invasive species in Mexico: Introduction of Eucalyptus globulus

-Invasive aquatic species
+Aquatic

 The ecosystems most affected by the presence of invasive marine species are islands and inland waters.
 Freshwater ecosystems are very rich in plants and animals relative to the extent of the habitat.
 They can be considered the most threatened ecosystems in the world due to the much faster rate at which biodiversity is lost.

 By the end of the 19th century, 123 species had been declared extinct in North America.
 In reality many species of fish, mollusks, crustaceans and amphibians are considered threatened at some level, and it is calculated that half of freshwater mussels, a third of prawns, a fourth of amphibians and a fifth of fish will have disappeared by the year 2100.

 Today approximately 39% of freshwater fish in the American continent are threatened to some degree, including 230 vulnerable species, 190 threatened, 280 in danger, and 61 extinct or removed from their natural habitat.

 ¨Biological invasions are so extensive in the marine environment that only 16% of the marine eco-regions of the world have no report of invasive species¨ (Molnar et al., 2008).

 The ecological impacts depend on the type of species, the magnitude of the invasion, and the vulnerability of the invaded ecosystem.
 Loss and degradation of biodiversity can occur from a genetic level to a systemic one, causing alterations to habitats, fundamental ecological properties of the ecosystem, chemical characteristics of the water, biogeochemical processes, and trophic nets.
 These impacts vary in the time lapse between the initial introduction and the subsequent dispersion of the invasive species, the severity of the impact, feasibility of synergistic interactions with other threatening processes and the potential for starting a cascade of ramifications in the whole ecosystem.

 Oftentimes invasive species increase rapidly because of the absence of natural predators, which leads to a loss of native species.
 They have caused the extinction of 48-62% of the species of fish in the world (Pimentel et al., 2000).
 In Mexico, of 506 species of freshwater fish, 169 are at risk and 25 are extinct.
 The states most affected are Nuevo León and Coahuila, and the principal causes are the reduction or alteration of habitat, loss of water, and introduction of foreign species.